OISTE/repository/OWGTMCPS.md

 ## 9.5  Intellectual property rights

-All Intellectual Property rights, including the digital certificates and CRLs issued by the OGTM Root CAs, Object Identifiers, this CPS and the different CP are owned by the OISTE Foundation.
+All Intellectual Property rights, including the digital certificates and CRLs issued by the OWGTM Root CAs, Object Identifiers, this CPS and the different CP are owned by the OISTE Foundation.

 The private and public keys are the property of their respective owners.